ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/misc/linuxlogs.md

 ## General Logs

 Usually the first point to an investigation will be in the messages and secure logs.
-These contain general but useful information which could help confirm issues such as hung task timeouts, or out of memory issues.
+These contain general, but useful, information which could help confirm issues such a hung task timeout, or out of memory issue.

-CentOS: `/var/log/messages`
+CentOS: `/var/log/messages` <br/>
 Ubuntu: `/var/log/syslog` <br/>
 General messages and log in attempts.
 A useful log for diagnosing kernel panics and out of memory issues.